szczyglis-dev/py-gpt/README.md

 **2.2.22 (2024-08-20)**

-- Added new **API** models for "Chat with Files": `Google Gemini` and `Anthropic Claude` (see the new section in the documentation: Managing models -> `Using other models (non-GPT)` for more information on how to set API keys)
+- Added new **API** models for "Chat with Files": `Google Gemini` and `Anthropic Claude` (see the new section in the documentation: Managing models -> [`Using other models (non-GPT)`](https://github.com/szczyglis-dev/py-gpt?tab=readme-ov-file#using-other-models-non-gpt) for more information on how to set API keys)
-- Added new **local** models for "Chat with Files": `Llama 3.1`, `Mistral`, `Codellama`, and `Llama2-Uncensored` (requires `Ollama` installed on the local machine - see the new section in the documentation: Managing models -> `Using other models (non-GPT)` for more information on how to enable local model support).
+- Added new **local** models for "Chat with Files": `Llama 3.1`, `Mistral`, `Codellama`, and `Llama2-Uncensored` (requires `Ollama` installed on the local machine - see the new section in the documentation: Managing models -> [`Using other models (non-GPT)`](https://github.com/szczyglis-dev/py-gpt?tab=readme-ov-file#using-other-models-non-gpt) for more information on how to enable local model support).
-- Added abilitify for context summarization using Llama-index models (local models can be used to summarize context titles now).
+- Added ability for context summarization using Llama-index models (local models can be used to summarize context titles now).
 - Added a new option in Config -> Indexes (llama-index) -> Indexing: `Stop indexing on error`.
 If enabled, indexing will stop whenever an error occurs.

 **2.2.21 (2024-08-20)**